NordicESMhub/EOSC/README.md

 # Tools & packaging

-So far we have use [bioconda](http://bioconda.github.io/) so that we would automatically get the corresponding docker container.
+So far we have use [bioconda](http://bioconda.github.io/) so that we would automatically get the corresponding docker container (see [https://github.com/BioContainers](https://github.com/BioContainers):

 This means that our tools appear in [biocontainers.pro](https://biocontainers.pro/#/).
 [CESM](http://www.cesm.ucar.edu/) is a concrete example:
 - [cesm in bioconda](https://bioconda.github.io/recipes/cesm/README.html)
 - [cesm in biocontainers.pro](https://biocontainers.pro/#/tools/cesm)

 ## Possible collaboration